vcc-csc212/sp21-archive/_docs/labs/lab-04/lab-04.md

 * A pointer ``` int *my_ptr; ```
   * This will create a pointer (memory address) to "point" to the memory address given to it.
 This pointer can be re-assigned, and pointer arithmetic can be performed on it.
 To access the data stored in a pointer (de-reference), use the \* operator again.
 * A constant pointer ```int * const my_const_ptr;```
 * This will create a constant pointer (memory address) to "point" to the memory address given to it.
-This pointer can NOT be re-assigned & pointer arithmetic can be performed on it.
+This pointer can NOT be re-assigned & pointer arithmetic can NOT be performed on it.
 To access the data stored in a pointer (de-reference), use the \* operator again.
 * A reference ```int &my_reference```.
 This creates a "constant pointer" as above, but with automatic indirection.
 In other words, it automatically de-references for you when needed.

 When you pass a variable by reference, you pass the memory address that this variable is located.
 This makes it so any change made in the function affects the data directly, instead of affecting a copy.